BenSampo/laravel-enum/README.md

 You can translate the strings returned by the `getDescription` method using Laravel's built in [localization](https://laravel.com/docs/5.6/localization) features.

-Set up your translation keys files.
+Add a new `enums.php` keys file for each of your supported languages.
 In this example there is one for English and one for Spanish.

 ```php
 // resources/lang/en/enums.php